Hybrid RIS-Aided Digital Over-the-Air Computing for Edge AI Inference: Joint Feature Quantization and Active-Passive Beamforming Design: Introduction

 \textit{3) Reconfigurable Intelligent Surface (RIS)-Aided AirComp:} Conventional AirComp primarily relies on transceiver design to mitigate the adverse effects of wireless transmission, leaving the propagation environment, characterized by channel fading and blockages, largely uncontrollable.
 Motivated by recent advances in RIS, a number of studies have explored the additional degrees of freedom (DoFs) offered by RIS to proactively reconfigure wireless channels, thereby enhancing AirComp performance.
 Paper \cite{20} considered a passive RIS-aided AirComp scenario, and developed a robust design approach for jointly optimizing AirComp transceiver and RIS reflection beamforming, thereby minimizing the computation error under environmental imperfections.
 In \cite{21}, a pair of RISs were deployed at the agent and EN sides, respectively, for further reducing the computation error of AirComp.
 Thereafter, the passive beamforming matrices of the two RISs were carefully optimized to coordinate the single- and double-reflection links.
 More recently, the RIS-aided AirComp framework has been extended to incorporate various advanced RIS architectures, such as active RIS \cite{22}, simultaneously transmitting and reflecting (STAR) RIS \cite{23}, and multi-functional RIS \cite{24}.
 Among these variants, hybrid RIS has emerged as a promising architecture that comprises both active and passive elements, thereby enabling simultaneous signal amplification and reflection while maintaining moderate hardware complexity as well as power consumption. \cite{25} considered a hybrid RIS-aided communication network to jointly optimize transceiver beamforming at users and base station together with RIS reflection beamforming, demonstrating significant rate improvements over fully-passive RIS.
 The hybrid RIS element allocation problem for maximizing the ergodic capacity was elaborated in \cite{26}.
-Their results revealed that flexible assignment of active and passive elements could yield additional performance gains.
-Different from \cite{25,26} which leverages hybrid RIS to enhance communication performance, the integration of hybrid RIS with digital AirComp induces a sophisticated tradeoff among channel-induced misalignment error, power amplification noise, and quantization distortion.
-This leads to a completely distinct problem formulation, for which no dedicated beamforming solution has been reported in the existing literature.
+Their results revealed that flexible assignment of active and passive elements could yield additional performance gains. \cite{Chen2024Physical} considered the deployment of hybrid RIS between the transmitter and legitimate receiver to boost secrecy capacity.
+Reference \cite{hardware1,hardware2,hardware3} accounted for hardware impairments (HWIs) at both phase-shifting elements and radio-frequency chains.
+Based on dedicated signal models, alternative optimization approaches were developed to maximize the achievable rate.
+Rigorous theoretical analyses further unveiled that different types of HWIs exhibit distinct rate-limiting behaviors.
+However, integrating hybrid RIS with digital AirComp induces a sophisticated tradeoff among channel-induced misalignment error, power amplification noise, and quantization distortion.
+To jointly accommodate these effects, our work formulates an optimization problem that targets E2E inference accuracy, which fundamentally differs from existing RIS-related studies that focus on AirComp error \cite{20,21,22,23,24} or communication rate \cite{25,26,Chen2024Physical,hardware1,hardware2,hardware3}.
+Besides, we develop a dedicated reflection beamforming approach to efficiently update both the amplitudes and phase shifts of the hybrid RIS, achieving significantly lower computational complexity than the widely adopted semidefinite relaxation framework \cite{21}.